Back to 2020: a responsible boost for the luxury sector

 It's thanks to the industry, which is structuring itself, driving change and defining new ways of consuming, that luxury is entering a process of transforming mentalities.
 The industry imposes these new standards on the sector, which adheres to them.
 Among these structures, the " Fashion Pact " and the FFPPF's responsible sourcing guide are outstanding examples.

 In 2019, at the G7 meeting in Biarritz, 32 companies representing 150 brands signed the Fashion Pact.
 It aims to limit the industry's impact on the climate, biodiversity and the oceans by setting targets for 2030 and 2050.
-Criticized by specialized associations and start-ups as insufficient (horizons too far off, no binding aspect), it nevertheless achieves the feat of aligning 30% of the sector's companies on common commitments and rules of good conduct.
+Criticized by specialized associations and start-ups as insufficient (horizons too distant, no binding aspect), it nevertheless achieves the feat of aligning 30% of the sector's companies on common commitments and rules of good conduct.
 The Fashion Pact is not seen as an end in itself, but as a shared commitment to do better, to be accompanied by short-term action plans for each company.

 2020, a major acceleration